phi-grib/flame/README.md

 ## Installation

-It is required to **install Anaconda** to use the Conda package and environment manager.
-Download Anaconda from [here](https://www.anaconda.com/distribution/).
+Flame can be used in most Windows, Linux or macOS configurations, provided that a suitable execution environment is set up.
+We recommend, as a fist step, installing the Conda package and environment manager.
+Download a suitable Anaconda anaconda distribution for your operative system from [here](https://www.anaconda.com/distribution/).
-Flame also needs the 3rd party module Standardiser.
-Please follow **install standardiser** instrucctions.

 Download the repository: